What are Non Fungible Tokens (NFTs)?

 Posted by

 On the, contrary items of which there are many other identical items are said to be fungible.
-Tipical examples are currency units (like dollars or euros), shares in a company, commodities like corn or oil, bonds, and many others.
+Typical examples are currency units (like dollars or euros), shares in a company, commodities like corn or oil, bonds, and many others.

 Non-fungible tokens (NFTs) are Non-fungible assets like a piece of digital art, digital content, or video that have been recorded on a blockchain.
 The NFT is a unique digital identifier that certifies ownership and authenticity.

 The origin of non-fungible tokens can, perhaps, be traced to a 2012 paper by Mani Rosenfeld called "Overview of Colored Coins".
-In this paper the author theorized, that while bitcoins are fungible (one bitcoin is the same as another bitcoin), it is possible, by tracking the origen of a bitcoin, to give it a color.
+In this paper the author theorized, that while Bitcoins are fungible (one Bitcoin is the same as another Bitcoin), it is possible, by tracking the origen of a Bitcoin, to give it a color.
 The worth of these colored coins could be different from the face value of the underlying bitcoin.
 Think for instance of the first bitcoin ever mined.

 The creation of a NFT is easy and can be done by almost anybody.
 NFTs are created (minted) using smart contracts on blockchain networks like Ethereum ,Solana , Polygon, Binance Smart Chain, and Tezos.
 Metadata (such as images, descriptions, attributes) is linked to the NFT but often stored off-chain.